-- AMF and Single Genset Parallel with Mains Modes: The controller will constantly monitor the mains availability.
+- AMF Mode: The controller will constantly monitor the mains availability.
 It will run the engine and transfer the load when a mains failure occurs. - Synchronizing & Load Sharing Mode: The controller will monitor the REMOTE START signal.
 When the signal arrives, it will run the genset, synchronize to the busbar, get in parallel, ramp up and start sharing the load.
-Depending on settings, the controller may decide to stop the genset, or restart it anytime in order to achieve the necessary available power on the busbar. - Mains Synchronizing and ATS Modes: The controller will constantly monitor the mains availability.
-When a mains failure occurs, it will activate its REMOTE START output, thus the genset group will run, synchronize and close to the busbar.
-When sufficient power is ready on the busbar, the controller will transfer the load.
-When the mains is back again, it will synchronize the genset group to the mains, put them in parallel, make a soft transfer and open the genset contactor.
+Depending on settings, the controller may decide to stop the genset, or restart it anytime in order to achieve the necessary available power on the busbar. - ATS Mode: The controller will constantly monitor the mains availability.
+When a mains failure occurs, it will activate its REMOTE START output, thus the genset group will run and the controller will transfer the load.
+When the mains is back again, it will open the genset contactor and it will close the mains contactor.

 If a panel lock input is defined and signal is applied, then mode change with pushbuttons will not occur.
-However display navigation buttons are still enabled and parameters may be visualized.
+However, display navigation buttons are still enabled and parameters may be visualized.